RoLO0u/sticker-bot/README.md

 4. Set environment variables

 Environment variables can be seen in *Required variables* part or in *.env.example* file

+aiogram doesn't have support for telgram bot API 7.2 yet.
+Use [experimental fork](https://github.com/aiogram/aiogram/tree/feature/bot-api-7.2) or wait for new aiogram version

 5. Run programm